brillentraeger/pimcore/doc/Development_Documentation/19_Development_Tools_and_Details/29_Testing/02_Core_Tests.md

 PIMCORE_TEST=1
 ```

-This will switch special directories used for testing (like /var/classes) and prevent that you existing installation gets messed up.
+This will switch special directories used for testing (like /var/classes) and prevent that your existing installation gets messed up.

 ##### Error reporting